avnet-iotconnect/iotc-mchp-wfi32iot-te-demo/README.md

 Click this link for the setup procedure (when completed, return to this page): [Development Tools Installation](./Dev_Tools_Install.md)

-### 2. Connect to Azure IoT Central
+### 2. Connect to Avnet IoTConnect

 Azure IoT technologies and services provide you with options to create a wide variety of IoT solutions that enable digital transformation for your organization.
-Use [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/core/overview-iot-central), a managed IoT application platform, to build and deploy a secure, enterprise-grade IoT solution.
-IoT Central features a collection of industry-specific application templates, such as retail and healthcare, to accelerate your solution development processes.
+Use [IoTConnect](https://iotconnect.io/enterprise-IoT-platform.html), a managed IoT application platform, to build and deploy a secure, enterprise-grade IoT solution.
+IoTConnect features a collection of industry-specific application templates, such as retail and healthcare, to accelerate your solution development processes.

-[Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/core/overview-iot-central) is an IoT application platform that reduces the burden and cost of developing, managing, and maintaining enterprise-grade IoT solutions.
-Choosing to build with IoT Central gives you the opportunity to focus time, money, and energy on transforming your business with IoT data, rather than just maintaining and updating a complex and continually evolving IoT infrastructure.
+[IoTConnect](https://iotconnect.io/enterprise-IoT-platform.html) is an IoT application platform that reduces the burden and cost of developing, managing, and maintaining enterprise-grade IoT solutions.
+Choosing to build with IoTConnect gives you the opportunity to focus time, money, and energy on transforming your business with IoT data, rather than just maintaining and updating a complex and continually evolving IoT infrastructure.

 The web UI lets you quickly connect devices, monitor device conditions, create rules, and manage millions of devices and their data throughout their life cycle.
 Furthermore, it enables you to act on device insights by extending IoT intelligence into line-of-business applications.